Jolanoff/members-portal/README.md

 5. install the necessary packages:
 `npm install`

+6. Start the Docker containers for Keycloak and SQL:
+`docker-compose up`

+7. Install the database and run it via MySQL Workbench:
+note: I still have to upload the database to the folder directory

+8. Create your first user in the database and in keycloak:
+note: This is yet not created manually and need to be fixed

 # Usage
 Once the Docker containers are running and the Node.js server is started, you can navigate to http://localhost:3000 in your web browser to use the application.
 The portal allows members to find each other and record their project contributions.